SiobhyB/udacity-multi-screen-app-2/README.md

 # Cardiff Arcades
 A simple multi-screen app that lists the different arcades in Cardiff as well as the shops to be found in them.
-This was created for the "Multi-Screen Apps" module of Udacity's "Android Basics Nanodegree by Google".

 This app was created for the **Multi-Screen Apps** module of Udacity's **Android Basics Nanodegree by Google**.